 Schizophrenia can be treated.
 Many of those who receive treatment are able to live full and productive lives.
 Treatment takes three forms:

-- Psychotherapy to help break down isolation, reestablish relationships, and develop a network of support; and
+- Psychotherapy to help a person stay engaged in life, reestablish relationships, and develop a network of support; and

 - Family and community support programs that include 24-hour crisis intervention, supported employment and housing, and training for families to help them provide the necessary support.

 Some people with schizophrenia respond immediately to treatment.
-For others it may take months or years.
+For others it may take time.
 A key factor is a person’s ability to stay with a treatment plan.
-When supported by adequate and readily available community-based services that help a person stay with their treatment, individuals have a better chance of recovering.
+When supported by adequate and readily available community-based services that help a person stay with their treatment, individuals often live full lives.